 - Alauddin founded Diwan-i-Muskharaj, a distinct revenue organization.

-- He formulated a scientific approach for estimating land revenue and measuring acreage.
+- He devised a systematic method for determining land revenue & income and measuring land area.

 - Jaziya was compelled upon non-Muslims.

 - Ulemas, sardars, and jagirdars all had to pay heavy taxes.